strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/cli.md

 Running this command creates a monorepo, installs dependencies, and starts the application automatically.

 ::: tip
 The `--quickstart` flag sets the database to SQLite.
-To use another database, just run `npx create-strapi-app my-project` (or `yarn create strapi-app my-project`), and select `Custom (manual settings)` when prompted for installation type.
+To use another database, don't use this flag and select `Custom (manual settings)` when prompted for installation type.
 :::

 ::: warning